 The Cisco IoT Center adds machine learning and other enhancements designed to help providers better manage IoT cellular environments and 5G use cases.

 “Cellular IoT deployments are accelerating across connected cars, utilities, and transportation industries and with 5G and Wi-Fi 6 on the horizon IoT adoption will grow even faster.
-Cisco is investing in connectivity management, IoT networking, IoT security, and edge computing to accelerate the adoption of IoT use-cases,” said Vikas Butaney, vice president product management IoT, Cisco.
-“With today’s advancements, Cisco is further enabling our service provider partners with machine learning to simplify and accelerate cellular IoT services while creating new bundled services to grow their revenues.”
+Cisco is investing in connectivity management, IoT networking, IoT security, and edge computing to accelerate the adoption of IoT use-cases,” says Vikas Butaney, Cisco’s VP Product Management IoT.

-- Using Machine Learning (ML) to improve management: With visibility into 3 billion events every day, Cisco IoT Control Center uses the industry’s broadest visibility to enable machine learning models to quickly identify anomalies and address issues before they impact a customer.
-Service providers can also identify and alert customers of errant devices, allowing for greater endpoint security and control.
+- Machine Learning (ML) to improve management.
+With access to 3 billion events each day, the Cisco IoT Control Center uses ML models to quickly identify and address issues before they escalate to affect customers.
+Service providers have greater endpoint security and control.

-- Support for global supply chains: SIM portability is an enterprise requirement to support complex supply chains spanning multiple service providers and geographies.
-It is time-consuming and requires integrations between many different service providers and vendors, driving up costs for both.
-Cisco IoT Control Center now provides eSIM as a service, enabling a true turnkey SIM portability solution to deliver fast, reliable, cost-effective SIM handoffs between service providers.
+- Support for global supply chains.
+SIM portability supports complex supply chains that span multiple service providers and geographies.
+Coordinating service between different service providers and vendors takes time and increasescosts.
+Now Cisco IoT Control Center provides eSIM as a service.
+It enables a true turnkey SIM portability solution to deliver fast, reliable, cost-effective SIM handoffs between service providers.